What are Costa Rica closing costs?

 The reason for this is simple.
 The government of Costa Rica, like any government, must collect taxes in order to survive.
 Most Costa Ricans live in the same house their entire lives.
 They are not like North Americans, who might buy and sell many properties in their lifetimes.
 It is very common for Costa Ricans to still live with their parents, even as adults.
 And many properties are given from the parents to their children for free.
 A farmer might subdivide his large property and give small sections to each of his children to build a house on.
 In the USA and Canada, there are many ways to collect taxes to keep the country moving.
 Capital gains taxes in the USA are some of the highest in the world.
 There is also an inheritance tax and unfortunately a death tax.
 You have very high property taxes in most states, and also many additional taxes: School taxes, road taxes, garbage taxes, State taxes.
 It never seems to end.

-NONE of those taxes exist in Costa Rica and the property tax is incredibly low .25% (1/4 of 1%).
+MOST of those taxes don’t exist in Costa Rica and the property tax is incredibly low .25% (1/4 of 1%).
 The only exception to this rule are beach front properties inside the Maritime zone, where the Municipality has authorization to collect up to 4%.
 On larger homes, usually over $500,000 there is a Luxury tax which can bump your property tax up to .50%, still substantially less than most tropical locations.

-When you sell a property in Costa Rica that has not been subdivided, up to this moment there has been NO capital gains tax.
-When you die and your children inherit your property there is no tax either.
 Since many Costa Ricans are very poor, you will never see the property tax increased as this could potentially bankrupt their own people.
 So Costa Rica figures the only place they can get money is when a person BUYS a property for the first time by charging a transfer tax at the time of closing.

 Most properties are held by Costa Rican Companies or Corporations.
 These are called Limitadas, which are similar to LLC’s or Sociedades Anonimas (Anonymous Societies) which are similar to “S” Corps in North America.
 You can read more about that here.